Alex Farquharson

 Alex Farquharson is a British curator and art critic who was appointed Director, Tate Britain in Summer 2015.
 As Director, Tate Britain he is Chair of the Turner Prize.

+In 2023, Farquharson oversaw the complete rehang of Tate's world-leading collection of British art.

+He curated, with David A Bailey, Life Between Islands: Caribbean-British Art, 1950s - Now (2021-22) at Tate Britain, which travelled to Art Gallery of Ontario, Toronto, Canada (2023-24).

-Previously, he was director of Nottingham Contemporary from 2007 to 2015.
+Previously, he was founding Director of Nottingham Contemporary from 2007 to 2015.
 Designed by Caruso St John it launched with exhibitions devoted to David Hockney (his early London and Los Angeles years from 1960 to 1968) and Frances Stark.
 Group exhibitions Farquharson curated at Nottingham Contemporary include Aquatopia: The Imaginary of the Ocean Deep (which travelled to Tate St Ives, Rights of Nature: Art and Ecology in the Americas (with TJ Demos), Glenn Ligon: Encounters and Collisions (with Ligon and Francesco Manacorda) (which travelled to Tate Liverpool, Star City: the Future under Communism (with Lukas Ronduda), Kafou: Haiti, Art and Vodou (with Leah Gordon) and The Impossible Prison, held in former police cells at the Galleries of Justice, Nottingham.
+Solo exhibitions Farquharson programmed at Nottingham Contemporary include Huang Yong Ping, Wael Shawky, Mika Rottenberg, Thomas Demand, Francis Upritchard, Alfred Kubin, James Gillray, Anne Collier, Jack Goldstein, Danh Vo, Carol Rama, Pablo Bronstein, Mark Leckey, Geoffrey Farmer, ASCO, Tala Madani, Piero Gilardi, John Newling, Diane Arbus, Gert & Uwe Tobias, Marc Camille Chaimowicz, Monster Chetwynd, Marguerite Humeau, Klaus Weber, Otobong Nkanga, Michael Beutler, and Simon Starling.

 Farquharson was an independent curator from 2000 to 2007.
-Exhibitions he curated at that time include British Art Show 6 (with Andrea Schlieker), which opened at BALTIC, Gateshead, in 2005, and If Everybody had an Ocean, an exhibition inspired by the musician Brian Wilson, at Tate St Ives in 2007 and CAPC Bordeaux in 2006.
-In that time Farquharson taught the MA curating course at the Royal College of Art and wrote extensively on contemporary art and experimental curating, frequently contributing to frieze, Artforum and Art Monthly.
+Exhibitions he curated at that time include British Art Show 6 (with Andrea Schlieker), which opened at BALTIC, Gateshead, in 2005; If Everybody had an Ocean, an exhibition inspired by the musician Brian Wilson, at Tate St Ives in 2007 and CAPC Bordeaux in 2006; Le Voyage Interieur (with Alexis Vaillant), at Espace Electra, Paris, which explored symbolism and decadence in contemporary French and British art within an immersive exhibition design evoking Joris-Karl Huysmans novel 'A Rebours'.